Samngase/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes the file betty
-This script deletes the directory my_first_directory that is in the /tmp directory A script that changes the working directory to the previous one
+This script deletes the directory my_first_directory that is in the /tmp directory A script that changes the working directory to the previous one Script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script